 All Visual Art majors must participate in a faculty review of their studio work midway through their tenure in the Art and Art History Department.
 A portfolio representing all studio courses taken at The College will be presented during the spring semester of their sophomore year.
 Transfer students will have the review during the second semester of their junior year.
 The review is pass/fail.

-For Spring 2016, students must submit the portfolios on SlideRoom by Wednesday, April 6th, and participate in an in-person meeting with faculty on Wednesday, April 20th.
+For Spring 2018, students must submit the portfolios on SlideRoom by Wednesday, April 4th, and participate in an in-person meeting with faculty on Wednesday, April 18th.
+Link to Slideroom can be found here.

 Note that there is a $10 fee for SlideRoom.